Passion of the Hi-Fi: Part III - Balance and Control

 Thus, I tried being a professional musician.
 For, I love music and playing it.
 I tried really hard, hair and everything.
 After spending each waking hour post Stereophile rehearsing in New Jersey or gigging in the city, drooping eyes and a constant unreturned investments to the band made me unhappy with the music.
 The band came to a jagged end, and I found solace focusing on my work at Stereophile dedicating newly available hours to greater output and more listening.
 As a result of more time with the hi-fi, I discovered issues with my own system, sonically speaking.
 Soundstage imbalance and room boom dragged me down.
 When JA suggested that a new listening room within my home could solve these problems, my hopes reawakened.

-I rolled a massive doobie and smoked half of it in silence.
-Why no music?
+No music played as I brooded.
+Why?
 Because I disdained system’s current sound.
 Swirling lines of smoke drifted aimlessly into the air as I stared at my blank TV set.
 The Nintendo 64 sat cartridge-less.
 No roommates home to play Mario Kart.
 Nothingness surrounded me.
 A heart-pounding motivation accompanied by mind-racing euphoria shocked me into action.
 The clock struck 11pm.
 Time was closing in.

 I could not wait for the lease renewal to move my hi-fi into the living room.
 It had to happen now.
 How the roommates treated the system would be a variable to test.
 What music would be my hi-fi moving soundtrack?
 I needed some funk.
 Wait.
 How could I even listen to music without my system hooked up?
 My laptop was not loud enough to imbue me with rhythm as I moved gear from one room to the next.
 Headphones would get tangled in a mess of arms and speaker stands.
 Then it hit me.